The Ultimate In Birding Tours

 We will then continue further west until we reach the spectacular Volcán Tacaná, where we will search for the incredible Horned Guan in some pristine high-altitude cloud forest on the volcano’s slopes.

-Afterwards, we will visit the famous Todos Santos National Park.
-There, we will explore some pine-oak-juniper woodlands that are home to the sought-after, near-endemic Goldman’s Warbler (which just extends into Mexico from Guatemala, but which is not seen on tours to southern Mexico) and the regionally endemic Ocellated Quail.
-Here, we will stay at a lovely accommodation that provides some excellent birding, with Broad-tailed Hummingbird often seen nearby, while one of the more difficult owls of the Neotropics, the Unspotted Saw-whet Owl, can be found in the area.
+Afterwards, we will visit the Huehuetenango region, including the Todos Santos National Park.
+There, we will explore some high-altitude pine-oak-juniper woodlands and grasslands that are home to the sought-after, near-endemic Goldman’s Warbler (which just extends into Mexico from Guatemala but which is not seen on tours to southern Mexico) and the regionally endemic Ocellated Quail.

 During the optional extension in Guatemala, we will explore the Flores area and the world-famous Tikal National Park, situated in the northern Caribbean lowlands of Guatemala at the base of the Yucatan Peninsula.

-Here, a splendid series of specialities will keep us busy among one of the most extraordinary ruins of the great Mayan civilization.
-The two most famous of these specialities are the magnificent Ocellated Turkey (positively tame at Tikal, wandering around in bands) and the much-sought-after Orange-breasted Falcon (Tikal is surely the most reliable and the most spectacular site for this very rare and localized species!).
+Here, a splendid series of specialities will keep us busy among one of the most extraordinary ruins of the great Mayan civilisation.
+The two most famous of these specialities are the magnificent Ocellated Turkey (positively tame at Tikal, wandering around in bands) and the much-sought-after Orange-breasted Falcon (Tikal is surely the most reliable and the most spectacular site for this very rare and localised species!).

 Honduras is a largely undiscovered birding gem that straddles northern Central America, stretching from the Pacific to the Caribbean.
 With a low population of just eight million, it still has extensive areas of natural habitat.
 People often think of Costa Rica as being the exemplar of the percentage of land put aside as reserves in Central America, but Honduras has achieved even more, with the highest percentage of protected lands in the region and the greatest area of remaining wilderness in Central America in its far northeast.

-We start our Honduras birding tour at the city of San Pedro Sula in the northwest and from there head eastwards into the remote Olancho district.
+We start our Honduras birding tour at the city of San Pedro Sula in the northwest and, from there, head eastwards into the remote Olancho district.

 Not far from the Lake Yojoa region, a major highlight of our visit to Honduras will be a visit to some dry woodland where the endemic Honduran Emerald can easily be found.
 This endangered species is known only from scattered dry forest locations in the northern half of the country, a habitat that is rapidly being cleared for ranching.